jiornojiovanni/cclauncher/README.md

 - `$ ./cclauncher -d` will only download the archive. (**optional**)
 - `$ ./cclauncher -v [VERSION]` downloads a specific version. (default to **latest**)
 - `$ ./cclauncher -g [t/c]` download tiles or ncurses version. (default to [**t**]iles)
-- `$ ./cclauncher -c` this flag disable the changelog.
+- `$ ./cclauncher -no-c` this flag disable the changelog.

 Example: `$ ./cclauncher -d -g c` downloads only the archive of the latest Ncurses build